Your browser does not support javascript

 Who maintains the required documents for verification of continuing education?

-Where do I obtain the instructions and forms to continuing education requirements?
+Where do I obtain the instructions and forms for continuing education requirements?

-Regulations, forms and instructions may be obtained from the Board or downloaded from the Applications and Forms section of the website.
-Forms may also be photocopied.
+Forms and instructions can be accessed on the Applications and Forms section of the website.

 How are continuing education hours calculated?

-What if I am newly licensed during the renewal year?
-Do I still have to obtain the full 5 hours of continuing education?
+If I am newly licensed during the renewal year, do I still need to obtain the full five (5) hours of continuing education?

-No, in accordance with 18VAC65-20-151, a licensee shall be exempt from the continuing education requirements for the first renewal following the date of initial licensure by examination in Virginia.
+No. In accordance with 18VAC65-20-151, Continued competency requirements for renewal of an active license, a licensee is exempt from the continuing education requirements for the first renewal following the date of initial licensure by examination in Virginia.

-What if I am now retired and do not want to obtain continuing education hours but don’t want to give up my license?
+What if I retire, but don’t want to give up my license?

-You may request an inactive license from the Board, during the renewal cycle ending on March 31st.
-It is important to note that holding an inactive license does not authorize anyone to engage in the practice of funeral service, funeral directing, or embalming in Virginia.
-If you intend to practice at all in Virginia, even on a part-time or non-compensatory basis, you must retain your active license.
+You may renew your license in “inactive” status on the renewal application and submit the required renewal fee.
+It is important to note that holding an inactive license does not authorize you to engage in the practice of funeral service, funeral directing, or embalming in Virginia.

-A licensee seeking to reactivate a license must file a reinstatement application and pay the difference between the inactive and active renewal fees for the current renewal and provide documentation of having completed continuing education hours equal to the requirement for the number of years not to exceed two years, in which the license has been inactive.
+A licensee seeking to reactivate a license must submit an Application for Reactivation (Inactive to Active) of a Funeral Service, Funeral Director, or Embalmer License and pay the difference between the inactive and active renewal fees for the current renewal.
+The licensee must also provide evidence of completed continuing education hours equal to the requirement for the number of years in which the license has been inactive, not to exceed three (3) years.

 Back To